 There is uncertainty regarding whether MHT affects the risk of developing dementia or Alzheimer's disease, and more research is required.
+MHT should not be taken to prevent the development of dementia.

 HOW LONG BEFORE SYMPTOMS IMPROVE?

 It usually takes several weeks before you feel the initial benefits of MHT.
 The full effect may take up to three months.
 It may also take your body time to adjust to MHT.